GoogleCloudPlatform/PerfKitBenchmarker/README.md

 ```

 Read the output of the previous command.
 It will contain a webpage URL.
 Open that in a browser.
 It will download
-a file (.publishsettings) file.
+a file (`.publishsettings`) file.
 Copy to the folder you're running PerfKit Benchmarker.
 In my case the file was called
-"Free Trial-7-18-2014-credentials.publishsettings"
+`Free Trial-7-18-2014-credentials.publishsettings`
 ```
 $ azure account import [path to .publishsettings file]
 ```